Bacterial Vaginosis (BV)

 How do I know if I've got it?

-You can get tested for BV at an axess sexual health clinic or by your GP.
+You can get tested for BV at an axess clinic or by your GP.

 Your sexual health clinician will ask you about your symptoms and they may examine your vagina.
 In some cases, a small sample of vaginal discharge will be taken using a plastic loop or swab so it can be examined for signs of BV.